mannusschomaker/ProgrameerProject-1/README.md

 there is a site that represents the medals won by country's over years, but this one uses bubles and is not interactive, also there is no linked graph http://rio2016.thegamma.net/

-else where they have a different visualization but once again very different http://www.nytimes.com/interactive/2008/08/04/sports/olympics/20080804_MEDALCOUNT_MAP.html
+  elsewhere they have a different visualization but once again very different http://www.nytimes.com/interactive/2008/08/04/sports/olympics/20080804_MEDALCOUNT_MAP.html

 - hardest parts:
 staying sane when the code does not work